Authentication & Signer Management

 The nonce is used to create a Sign in with Farcaster message.Step 3: Ask User for the Signature

 The user is prompted to sign the SIWF message through their Farcaster client.
-Frontend Flow:Step 4: Receive Message and Signature
+Webapp flow:Step 4: Receive Message and Signature

 Once the user signs the message, the client receives the signature.Step 5: Send to /api/auth/signers to Fetch Signers